florenceasitwas/site/_contributors/westmorelandk.md

 status: current
 ---

 Kelsie Westmoreland, class of 2024, is a double major in Art History and Business Administration.
 Hailing from San Antonio, Texas, Kelsie enjoys cooking, ballet dance, reading, and spending time with her friends and family when she is not working on her school work.
-This is Kelsie's first year working witht he Florence as it Was team.
+This is Kelsie's first year working with the Florence as it Was team.
 KW